AMReX-Combustion/PeleC/Docs/sphinx_doc/geometry/geometry_init.rst

 * *Extrusion*   - creates a 3D implicit function from a 2D function by translating along the z axis (see AMReX_EB2_IF_Extrusion.cpp)

 The user can copy the file "PeleC_init_eb.cpp" from the Source and add it to his/her test case after which a new geometry can be added in initialize_EB2 function.
-An example of adding a piston-cylinder geometry that uses splines, cylinder, lathe and union transform, is shown below.
+An example of adding a piston-bowl geometry (see :ref:`EB_pistonbowl`) that uses splines, cylinder, lathe and union transform, is shown below.

 .. code-block:: c